-The Wild World of Tanna
+The Exciting World of Tanna

-finding Your Explosive Paradise Destiny
+Find Your Explosive Paradise Destiny

 We spent four days on Tanna island, one of Vanuatu’s outer islands, far south.
-Here we found “Jungle Oasis,” a guest house run by locals and directly located at the foot of Yasur.
+Here we found “Jungle Oasis,” a guest house run by locals and directly located at the foot of Mount Yasur.
 We stayed in a treehouse, which offered an unrestricted view of the volcano.

 Then there is a somewhat uncomfortable side of this volcano adventure.
 Standing on the volcano’s edge and experiencing its mighty power, every eruption is followed by an ash cloud that you can be sure will hit you.
 Initially, this is not comfortable.
 It gets bloody cold.
 A mix of sulfur ash hinders your breathing while you have to close your eyes to avoid all that ash.
 But we survived it 😉

-Yasur, The Active Volcano on Tanna
+Mount Yasur - The Active Volcano on Tanna